junobuild/docs/docs/management/snapshots.md

 ## Limitations

-Snapshots are stored on-chain, and the cost of a snapshot's memory consumption is charged to the module itself.
+Snapshots are stored on the network, and the cost of a snapshot's memory consumption is charged to the module itself.
 This means they follow the lifecycle of your modules — if the module is deleted or runs out of cycles, its snapshot is also removed.

 Each module is currently limited to one snapshot at a time.
-This approach offers a balance between flexibility and cost-efficiency, providing a reliable recovery point without unnecessary on-chain storage costs.
+This approach offers a balance between flexibility and cost-efficiency, providing a reliable recovery point without unnecessary network storage costs.

 If the need for multiple snapshots arises in the future, support may be expanded.
 Reach out and let us know.